Half and quarter metals in rhombohedral trilayer graphene

 \subsection{Ferromagnetism and Fermi surface topology in the valence band}

-As compared to electron doping, hole-doped rhombohedral trilayer shows a considerably more complex phase diagram, as is particularly evident in the $B_\perp=1\,{\rm T}$ magnetocapacitance data shown in Fig.~\ref{fig3}a.
-Figure \ref{fig3}b shows a schematic diagram labeling distinct regions, characterized by differences in the quantum oscillation behavior.
-As for electron doping, there exist broad regions characterized by one-, two-, and four-fold degenerate quantum oscillations (regions III, V, and VII, respectively), in addition to a broad low-density domain where Landau levels are approximately 12-fold degenerate (region I).
-A novel feature is several regions of dense, $D$-tuned Landau level crossings (regions II, IV, and VI).
+As compared to electron doping, hole-doped rhombohedral trilayer shows a considerably more complex phase diagram, as is seen in the $B_\perp=1\,{\rm T}$ magnetocapacitance data shown in Fig.~\ref{fig3}a.
 The contrast between the phase diagrams of the valence and conduction bands can be related to the single particle band structure, which differs markedly between the two.
 Most importantly, in the valence band the density of states diverges at a finite density $n_{\rm e}^*\approx -5\times10^{11}$cm$^{-2}$, which corresponds to the merger of three disjoint Fermi pockets at low hole density into a single annular Fermi surface.
-At still higher $|n_{\rm e}|$, the small electron pocket centered at each corner of the Brillouin zone disappears, leading to a step discontinuity (see Fig.~\ref{fig3}c).
-As a result, density-driven phase transitions in the valence band may be of two general types: those in which the degeneracy of the Fermi surface changes due to ferromagnetism, and Lifshitz transitions in the topology of the Fermi surface, which are already evident in the single particle band structure.
+At still higher $|n_{\rm e}|$, the small electron pocket centered at each corner of the Brillouin zone disappears, leading to a step discontinuity (see Fig.~\ref{fig3}b).
+As a result, density-driven phase transitions in the valence band may be of several general types.
+First, as in the conduction band isospin symmetries may break, reducing the degeneracy of the Fermi surface.
+In addition, Lifshitz transitions in the topology of the Fermi surface, which are already evident in the single particle band structure, may occur.
+Finally, the nonmonotonic dependence of density of states on $n_e$ may favor states with partial isospin polarization, analogous to conventional ferromagnets, and allowing for Lifshitz transitions of a second type in which new Fermi surfaces are nucleated in previously unoccuppied spin/valley flavors.